Surfing-Chef/Bourbon-WP/README.md

 - Also note that updating/replacing images with themselves may solve alignment issues when trouble shooting

 ###4.
 DEPLOYMENT TO SURFING-CHEF.COM
+- Set up filezilla as backup plan for file updates
+- Ensuring header is same for landing and index - checking wp_head()
+- Checking gulpfile.js for build tasks

 ###5.
 TIPS TRICKS AND LINKS